-An assigned prefix is not registered in the routing information table.
+A distributed prefix is not registered in the routing information table.

-- 1. If you set the routing information option after a prefix was assigned when no routing information option was set, the assigned prefix is registered in the routing information. - 2.
-If you delete the routing information option, all routing information for the assigned prefix is deleted. - 3.
+- 1. If you set the routing information option after a prefix was distributed when no routing information option was set, the distributed prefix is registered in the routing information. - 2.
+If you delete the routing information option, all routing information for the distributed prefix is deleted. - 3.
 This command can add routing information only when IPv6 DHCP-PD clients are directly contained.